Yazan-AbuAwad/Steganography/README.md

 ## This is a MATLAB_Steganography repo

-This code encrypts an image inside another image
+This code implements one of the most popular digital image processing techniques known as Steganography which encrypts an image/text inside another image.